fluid-project/infusion/README.txt

 The Fluid Project uses a wiki for documentation and project collaboration: http://wiki.fluidproject.org.

-The Documentation for Infusion releases consists of a number of information pages stored in the Fluid Wiki.
+The documentation for Infusion consists of a number of information pages stored in the Fluid Wiki.
 The pages include tutorials, API descriptions, testing procedures, and data-gathering approaches.
 To make the manual pages easy to navigate we have added the following guides:

     * A landing page is provided for the reader, with links to all of our documenation.
-    * A link to the Documentation appears at the top of the left-side wiki navigation bar with the name "Infusion Documentation".
+    * A link to the documentation appears at the top of the left-side wiki navigation bar with the name "Infusion Documentation".